IITB-LEAP-OCR/SPRINT/README.md

 # License

-The work has been licensed by MIT license
+The work has been licensed by [MIT] license

 # Acknowledgements

+We acknowledge the support of a grant from IRCC, IIT Bombay, and MEITY, Government of India, through the National Language Translation Mission-Bhashini project.

 # Authors Contact Information